bibekbhatta/Test/README.md

 <b> Gender.ipynb </b> can be used to check if a first name of a person is male or female

-<b>  DublinTemp.ipynb etc,  </b> to be used for the historical min & max temperature for Dublin
+<b>  DublinTemp.ipynb etc,  </b> to be used for the historical min & max temperature for Dublin and other stations in Ireland

 <b> Armagh, Cambridge, Durham, Oxford, Sheffield, Armagh.ipynb </b> etc to be used for the average monthly min & max temperature for the respective cities